Motivation in the Virtual World

 What can you do to drive purpose and bring your team together?
 How can you create a greater sense of family at work?
 This crisis has helped to bring people together.showing compassion and empathy are important to creating a sense of belonging.
 Think of your behaviours and values, are they building trust?
 And are they connecting us on an emotional level?

 - Think of the future – this too will pass.

 No organisation will be the same after this crisis.
 Each organisation has to reflect on what type of business it will be in the future.
 Picture a positive future and talk about it.
 Think of the possibilities to reinvent yourselves and engage people in the dialogue.

 Roffey Park Institute has a range of development programmes which can be delivered online or in a classroom.

 Essential Management Skills is management development programme that comprises six modules focusing on the management of people.
 The core areas covered in this programme include the introduction to management skills, utilising coaching as a management tool, building trust and providing effective feedback.
 The programme also focuses on utilising delegation and influencing as two skills of empowering others and why it is important for line managers to manage their own energy and time.

-Personal Effectiveness and Power is highly experiential programme which will provide you with a range of personal effectiveness skills and techniques to strengthen your workplace relationships and improve your self-awareness
+Developing Influence and Impact is highly experiential programme which will provide you with a range of personal effectiveness skills and techniques to strengthen your workplace relationships and improve your self-awareness

 Diploma in Organisational Development Practice is highly practical and in-depth level 5 diploma in OD.
 It will equip you with a core understanding of what OD is.
 Improve your skills and provide you with greater awareness of your self and group process.
 We achieve this by bringing theory to life through practice – using your real world situations and experiences as the starting point for deep learning.